chukiagosoftware/software-engineer-blog/content/pages/about.md

 ### Terraform :rocket:

-Architected secure, scalable cloud infrastructure on [Google Cloud Platform](https://github.com/edamsoft-sre/DevOpsDeNoche/tree/main/3_infraestructura_escalable/), Amazon Web Services, Microsoft Azure and Oracle Cloud using Terraform.
+Architected secure, scalable cloud infrastructure on [Google Cloud Platform](https://github.com/edamsoft-sre/DevOpsDeNoche/tree/main/3_infraestructura_escalable/), Amazon Web Services, [Microsoft Azure](https://github.com/edamsoft-sre/jitsi-azure-terraform) and Oracle Cloud using Terraform.

 Terraform grows on you, I promise.
+As your attorney, I would strongly advise you to use Terraform Cloud, Terragrunt, or one of the lesser known SaaS as this will allow you to focus on policy enforcement, scalability and observability feedback loops (tbd)

 ---
 <a name="kubernetes"></a>